RanchoCooper/go-hexagonal/README.md

 ## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+This project is licensed under the [Apache 2.0 License](LICENSE).
+You are free to use, modify, and distribute this software under the terms of the license.